 My point is if more fashion companies could reference these virtues that have been around the tailoring sphere for decades, if not centuries, then we could perhaps be a step closer to be sustainable in both the environmental and the social sense from a garment perspective.

 And on that note, this is the end of this love letter I have for bespoke tailoring today.

 Let me know what do you all think about this matter in the comments.
 I am also more than happy to clarify and also further engage in this conversation.

 Special thanks to Karthik Raj Magizhnan and Jefri Ho for their assistance on the LCA section of this write-up.

 Disclaimer: Most of the numbers demonstrated in the environmental sustainability section of this article is a result of my own calculation based on information from multiple case study.
 They are for illustration purposes only and may not accurately reflect reality.

-Picture: as specified, otherwise own
+Photography: as specified, otherwise own